jeckman/wpbook/README.txt

 1. Copy wpbook.php into your wordpress plugins folder, normally located in /wp-content/plugins/

-2. Copy the wp-facebook.php directory into your themes folder, normally located in /wp-content/themes/
+2. Copy the wp-facebook directory into your themes folder, normally located in /wp-content/themes/

    Note that if you use the "automated update" of plugins feature, you will